-- (1) A person seeking authorisation to use TIR Carnets shall submit an application to the person authorising the use of TIR Carnets and annex to the application the following particulars and documents concerning the applicant: - 1) audited annual report or annual report signed by a member of the management board if the law does not require an audit; - 2) the number and term of validity of their Community licence specified in § 4 of the Road Transport Act; - 3) the registration numbers of vehicles used in international road transport, the names of the owners of such vehicles and, if the applicant for authorisation to use TIR Carnets is not the owner of the vehicle, also the name of the authorised user of the vehicle; - 4) the names and personal identification codes of and copies of documents proving the professional competence of transport managers who meet the requirements provided for in § 7 of the Road Transport Act; - 5) the names and personal identification codes of and copies of professional certificates or copies of driving licences which include a remark concerning the completion of occupational training of drivers who meet the conditions set out in § 27 (1) 1) of the Road Transport Act; - 6) confirmation on compliance with the requirements of the TIR Convention according to Article (1)(e) of Part II of Annex 9 to the TIR Convention. - (2) If the applicant for authorisation to use TIR Carnets is not the owner of the vehicle specified in clause (1) 3) of this section, the applicant for authorisation to use TIR Carnets shall be indicated on the vehicle's registration certificate as an authorised user.
+(1) A person seeking authorisation to use TIR Carnets shall submit an application to the person authorising the use of TIR Carnets and annex to the application the following particulars and documents concerning the applicant:

+$\vec{1}$ audited annual report or annual report signed by a member of the management board if the law does not require an audit;

+2) the number and term of validity of their Community licence specified in § 4 of the Road Transport Act;

+3) the registration numbers of vehicles used in international road transport, the names of the owners of such vehicles and, if the applicant for authorisation to use TIR Carnets is not the owner of the vehicle, also the name of the authorised user of the vehicle;

+4) the names and personal identification codes of and copies of documents proving the professional competence of transport managers who meet the requirements provided for in § 8 of the Road Transport Act; [BT L 11 01 2018 1 - entry into force 01 06 2018]

+[RT I, 11.01.2018, 1 - entry into force 01.06.2018] 5) the names and personal identification codes of lorry drivers who meet the conditions set out in § 36 (2) 1) of the Road Transport Act and copies of documents proving they have completed the professional and continuous training of drivers;

+[RT I, 11.01.2018, 1 - entry into force 01.06.2018]

+6) confirmation on compliance with the requirements of the TIR Convention according to Article (1)(e) of Part II of Annex 9 to the TIR Convention.

+(2) If the applicant for authorisation to use TIR Carnets is not the owner of the vehicle specified in clause (1) 3) of this section, the applicant for authorisation to use TIR Carnets shall be indicated on the vehicle's registration certificate as an authorised user.